Flat structure of meromorphic connections on Riemann surfaces: Introduction

 \subsection{Acknowledgements}

-This work is part of the author's PhD thesis which was prepared at the University of Pisa.
+This work is part of the my PhD thesis which was prepared at the University of Pisa.
 The author would like to thank his advisor Marco Abate for suggesting this problem and for his patient guidance.
-The author is currently supported by the Programme Investissement d’Avenir (I-SITE ULNE /ANR-16-IDEX-0004 ULNE and LabEx CEMPI /ANR-11-LABX-0007-01) managed by the Agence Nationale de la Recherche.
+The author also would like to thank Guillaume Tahar for discussions about $k$-differentials and different examples on self-intersecting geodesics.